About me

 3. I will support you in moving on to a better place in a holistic, confidential and non-judgmental manner.

 Ending - Bringing our professional and therapeutic relationship to an end is important in therapy.
 I am conscious that clients may well come to rely on the weekly engagement so moving on from that can be a challenge.
-However, depending on the length of therapy, I take a flexible approach in balancing your new capabilities and confidence with a manage closure process with regard for your uncertainty over finishing.
+However, depending on the length of therapy, I take a flexible approach in balancing your new capabilities and confidence with a managed closure process to accommodate any uncertainty over finishing.

 Training, qualifications & experience